steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 ## Panner

-- Simple Panner Plug-in showing how to support Panner category (mono to Stereo)
+- Simple Panner plug-in showing how to support Panner category (mono to Stereo)
 - It shows how easy it is to use [**VSTGUI**](VSTGUI.md)

 ![what_if_3](../../resources/what_is_3.jpg)